EcoExtreML/STEMMUS_SCOPE/README.md

-1- the versions of STEMMUS and MODFLOW codes that you couple Please see Folders “stemmus_src” “modflow_src”:
+1- The versions of STEMMUS and MODFLOW codes that were coupled are in the folders “stemmus_src” “modflow_src”:

-2- to highlight the name(s) of the files that you did changes.
+2- To highlight the name(s) of the files that you had changed.
 	Folder “modflow_src”:
 MAIN.F
 gwf2Q3D1H.F